devxquadgit/.github/profile/README.md

-# 🎉 Welcome to DevXquad's First Repository! 🎉
+# 🎉 Welcome to DevXquad's Repository! 🎉

 Hello and welcome!
 We're excited to have you here.
 This repository marks the beginning of our journey, and we are thrilled to have contributors like you join us.